HamazingCoding/3DPortfolio/README.md

-# Hamza's Website
+# Example 3D Website

-This is a creative website showcasing Hamza's projects, work history, and a touch of personality.
-It utilizes Three.js to create a 3D scene with a background, torus, moon, and a Hamza avatar.
+This is a creative website showcasing example projects, work history, and a touch of personality.
+It utilizes Three.js to create a 3D scene with a background, torus, moon, and an avatar.
 Scrolling the webpage animates the camera position and rotates some elements.

 ## Running the Project